 NOTE: Some ATM machines may ask if you’d like to proceed “with or without conversion”.
 Always proceed WITHOUT conversion.
 Proceeding with conversion allows the foreign bank operating the ATM to do the conversion, often at terrible exchange rates.
 According to this article, the difference can be as great as 10%.

 Bandung is a favorite weekend destination for many Jakartans.
 They enjoy it for its cool climate and abundance of factory outlets selling designer clothing at steep discounts.

 However, shopping for designer brands may not be what international travelers are interested in.
 Personally, we didn’t do any shopping, opting instead to take day trips to Bandung’s outdoor attractions like Kawah Putih and Patenggang Lake.

 Bandung’s points of interest are spread out so I’ve come up with this color-coded map offering suggestions on where travelers can stay depending on what they’re most interested in.
+Click on the link for an interactive version of the map.
 (Please note that marked areas are approximations only)

 RED – Sumurbandung (Jalan Braga)

 ORANGE – Lembang

 For me, the Sumurbandung area in downtown Bandung is the best place to stay in the city.
 It’s centrally located, it’s close to Bandung train station, and it’s where you’ll find Jalan Braga which is one of the most interesting streets in the city.
 We stayed at Kedaton Hotel, a comfortable 3-star hotel just a stone’s throw away from Jalan Braga.